-Orbyt Intelligence vs Payscale
+Orbyt vs Payscale.

 Payscale built the market.
 Orbyt built the modern API.